 Chris qualified as a solicitor in 1987.
 He was a partner at Pickering Kenyon and has been a partner at Royds and now Royds Withy King since 1995.
-Chris has built up a reasonable client base, primarily through recommendations, advising individuals and smaller businesses on a range of issues.
+Recognised by The Legal 500 UK as “a realistic pursuer of claims”, Chris has built up a reasonable client base, primarily through recommendations, advising individuals and smaller businesses on a range of issues.
 His expertise covers a wide area of litigation issues and includes:

 - Acting in contract, fraud and professional negligence matters (including against solicitors, Banks, IFA’s, insurance companies and to the FOS)